fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5e.md

       it('it can be made not important', function () {
         cy.contains('another note cypress')
+          .parent()
-          .contains('make not important')
+          .contains('button', 'make not important')
           .click()

         cy.contains('another note cypress')
+          .parent()
-          .contains('make important')
+          .contains('button', 'make important')
       })
     })
   })
 })
 ```

-The first command searches for a component containing the text <i>another note cypress</i>, and then for a <i>make not important</i> button within it.
-It then clicks the button.
+The first command does several things.
+First, it searches for an element containing the text <i>another note cypress</i>.
+Then, using the _parent()_ method, it finds the parent element, and from within that, it searches for the <i>make not important</i> button and clicks it.

 The second command checks that the text on the button has changed to <i>make important</i>.